trisulnsm/dinodoc/trisuldocs/docs/ag/admintasks/drdc_status.md

 # DR DC Status

-Trisul supports Diaster Recovery when the Primary Site crashes.
+Trisul supports Disaster Recovery when the Primary Site crashes.

 The Primary Site is the Data Centre where Traffic is pushed.
 With the DR Setup, Trisul also creates a backup of all the traffic in the DR site